antklim/gh-actions-user/README.md

 * AWS Console
 * AWS CLI

-Following is an example of CLI command to create the stack:
+Following is an example of CLI command to create the stack.
 ```
 aws cloudformation create-stack --stack-name gh-actions-user \
   --template-body file://main.yml \